Alfresco/alfresco-content-app/docs/README.md

     <tr>
         <td>Share</td>
         <td>
             Create and copy a link to a file that can be shared, the links are accessible without granting permissions to the file, and do not require users to login to the application.
+Share links can automatically expire based on a date, the minimum expiry date is controlled by the Content Services repository, which is 1 day from the date of creation.
         </td>
         <td>
             Not applicable.